CybrHome/custom-background.js/README.md

 Most websites today implement change background theme using server side languages.
 For e.g. Yahoo Mail, Gmail, Twitter etc.
 This is not always an easy solution for front end developers and designers.
 Moreover it kills the performance of the web page.

-We needed a client side solution to make this easier and faster.
+We always needed a client side solution to make this easier and faster.
 Hence, this plugin was developed.

 ## Heavy use of HTML5 local storage